Monthly Archives: July 2018

 Meadow Section

-I hiked for forty-five minutes and then angled down a steep slope to a meadow section of the Piney River.
+I hiked for forty-five minutes and then angled down a steep slope to a meadow section of Trout Creek.
 Normally I skipped this placid section of the small stream in the Eagles Nest Wilderness; however, on Wednesday I decided to test the willingness of high elevation trout to partake of my flies in challenging conditions.
 I tied a size 14 gray stimulator to my line and shot some long casts to the middle of the pond-like water in front of me.
 In a short amount of time a missile of a fish charged to the surface and inhaled my dry fly.
 Was it going to be this easy?
 The first landed fish was actually a stunning ten-inch brook trout, and I later learned that it represented one of only two of the char species landed on the day.

 I continued prospecting the slow-moving meadow area for an hour and landed five additional trout, all smaller than the opening brook trout.
 Several of the early catches were brown trout, and the others were cutbows and rainbows.
 While this may seem like fast action, it was not.
 I fired out numerous very long casts, and scattering fish represented the predominant scenario.
 As I moved closer to the faster water at the entrance to the meadow, I actually grew bored with the lake-like nature of the fishing and skipped the final thirty-yard section.